Image showing ways to re-engage lost leads

 email template proposing solution

-Alwin Wei, the CMO and Head of Strategy at SEOAnt, says his company creates a personalized email using the following template to revive the relationship with a dead lead whenever they make product improvements that cater to a prospect’s specific need.
+• Feature focus.
+Create a personalized email using the following template to revive the relationship with a dead lead whenever they make product improvements that cater to a prospect’s specific need.
+[Alwin Wei, the CMO and Head of Strategy at SEOAnt]

 Email template highlighting a feature and product improvements